fsantanna/pingus/ceu/README.md

         Exiter            7      22     2 state variables
         Splashed          6      19     2 state variables

-Considering the other 11 actions, the reduction in LoC is negligible.
+Considering the other 11 actions, the reduction in LoCs is negligible.
 This asymmetry in the implementation of actions illustrates the gains in expressiveness when describing state machines in direct style.